 From Greek specials like the Spanakopita (Spinach Pie) and Moussaka to the traditional waffles and omelets, there’s something for everyone in your crew.

-15. Visit the City Bakery in North Asheville
+14. City Bakery in North Asheville

 While City Bakery in downtown is one of the best breakfast places in Asheville, it’s not precisely off-the-tourist track.
 But its sister in North Asheville has a neighborhood vibe, a patio where locals sit with their dogs, and the same great food.